 These individual actions, which I am sure feel familiar, show through to the aggregate data.
-Over the past 18 months, consumer spending has been historically tilted towards goods-something you might have noticed when the load of packages stacked up at your door.
-Data on monthly personal consumption expenditures (PCE) from the U.S. Bureau of Economic Analysis (BEA) show that the goods share of nominal PCE was slightly under 31% just before the pandemic and has risen about 3.5 percentage points, to 34.3% (averaged over the past 18 months).
+Over the past 18 months, consumer spending has been historically tilted towards goods-

+something you might have noticed when the load of packages stacked up at your door.
 The result is higher prices for a range of things that we want more of today than usual, as we manage our way through COVID.

 Of course, another unusual characteristic of the pandemic is that people have money to spend.
-Some of this reflects the fact that the pandemic has been a highly focused sectoral shock, devastating certain parts of the economy that rely on in-person contact, while boosting others that enable working from home and connecting through technology.
-For workers in these thriving sectors, incomes have stayed steady or grown, supporting spending even as the economy struggles.
+Some of this reflects the fact that the pandemic has been a highly focused sectoral shock, devastating certain parts of the economy that rely on in-person contact while boosting others that enable working from home and connecting through technology.
+For workers in these thriving sectors, incomes have stayed steady or grown, supporting spending even as the economy struggles.2

 For other workers and households more negatively affected, financial challenges were met with unprecedented fiscal support.
-Cash grants and expanded unemployment insurance and child tax credits helped those who've been hardest hit maintain their financial well-being through the worst of the pandemic (Banerjee and Zipperer 2021).
-This has not only benefited workers and households, but it has also kept consumer spending high even as labor markets have lagged.
+Cash grants and expanded unemployment insurance and child tax credits helped those who've been hardest hit maintain their financial well-being through the worst of the pandemic.3 This has not only benefited workers and households, but it has also kept consumer spending high even as labor markets have lagged.
 In other words, during the worst economic shock in U.S. history, demand has remained resilient.

-Unfortunately, the resilience of supply and supply chains has been far less robust.
+Unfortunately, the resilience of supply and supply chains been far less robust.
 COVID-related disruptions have episodically depressed production across the globe.
 City by city, plants have shut down or reduced shifts to curb infections.
 These disruptions have accumulated and snowballed, leaving many goods in short supply.